radamanthus/rails-workshop-app/PREREQUISITES.md

 - Sqlite
 - Git

-Prior to the workshop, please go through the steps here: http://docs.railsbridge.org/installfest/
+If you have these already running on your laptop, great!
+If not and you need some help, you can follow the steps here: http://docs.railsbridge.org/installfest/

+## Make sure Rails works

 After installing, please make sure you can run the following successfully: